googlegenomics/htsget/README.md

 CRAM support will be added in the very near future.

+**Note that this is an Early Access Preview release.**  If you use this software for production workloads, please be careful and help us by reporting problems using the issue tracker.

 # Building the server

 In order to build the server, you will need the [Go](https://golang.org/) tool